fBrx/dockerimages/elk/README.md

 ### Add custom logstash config

-To customize the logstash config you can simply put a logstash config file in the folder where your Dockerfile resides.
+To add a custom logstash config to your custom image you can simply put a logstash config file in the folder where your Dockerfile resides.
 The filename must follow the following pattern: ```logstash.<myname>.conf```

 The result should be a directory structure as follows:

     <projectRoot>
     ├── Dockerfile